rwcitek/A_Gental_Introduction_to_BNF/slides/240_inductive_natural_numbers.md

 ### inductive_natural_numbers

-### First use of Recursion in BNF: Natural Numbers

 A natural number can be defined inductively as a  a natural number followed by a digit.
 Notice the use of recursion in this statement and the following BNF.